valtido/sentry-docs/src/collections/_documentation/clients/php/integrations/laravel.md

 [sentry] Sending test event with ID: 5256614438cf4e0798dc9688e9545d94
 ```

+&nbsp;
 ## Adding Context

 The mechanism to add context will vary depending on which version of Laravel you’re using, but the general approach is the same.
-Find a good entry point to your application in which the context you want to add is available, ideally early in the process.
+Find a good entry point to your application, in which the context you want to add is available, ideally early in the process.

 In the following example, we’ll use a middleware: